nicole-dwenger/cdsvisual-imagesearch/README.md

   Path to directory where images are stored.
 Note that running default requires unzipping flowers.zip files (see above).

 - `-t, --target_img`: *str, optional, default:* `image_0001.jpg`\
   Target image, for which all other images should be compared to find the most similar ones.
+Should be one of the images in the specified directory.

 - `-k, --k_neighbors`: *int, optional, default:* `20`\
   Number of k neighbors to extract and save distances for.